 And they couldn’t have asked for a better partner than the Napa Valley Performing Arts Center at Lincoln Theater (NVPAC).
 Christian Parks, Director of Operations at NVPAC, agrees.
 “As the Napa Valley’s largest performing arts organization, we are committed to these partnerships as a core part of our mission.
 We believe deeply that local organizations like the Valley Players are vital to the arts community, and that this partnership will help to ensure that such an integral part of that community continues to thrive.”

 The Lover will be performed January 3, 4, and 5 at the Napa Valley Performing Arts Center at Lincoln Theater in Yountville.
 Tickets are available online at http://lincolntheater.com/events/ or at the door beginning 1 hour before the start time of the show.

 For more information about Valley Players, visit their website at www.valley-players.com.

 About Valley Players

 Founded in 2016, Valley Players is a community-based group from the Napa Valley.
-Their focus is to produce quality affordable theater from plays of both the classic and contemporary genres that provide roles both on-stage and off for women over 40.
+Their focus is to produce quality affordable live theater from plays of both the classic and contemporary genres that provide roles both on-stage and off for women over 40.
 Naturally, they will also have roles for men and younger women, but they strive to include as many women as possible in each aspect of theatrical production – from writing to acting to directing to design and much more.
 It is their joy to bring live theater to the Napa Valley.